-Humanity's relationship with creation and the creatures of the earth "requires the exercise of responsibility, it is not a freedom of arbitrary and selfish exploitation." - 115, Compendium of the Social Doctrine of the Church resources, that is, of all those goods and services to which economic subjects - producers and consumers in the private and public spheres - attribute value because of their inherent usefulness in the areas of production and consumption...
+Humanity's relationship with creation and the creatures of the earth "requires the exercise of responsibility, it is not a freedom of arbitrary and selfish exploitation." - 115, Compendium of the Social Doctrine of the Church

+One of the higher priority issues in economics is the utilization of resources, that is, of all those goods and services to which economic subjects - producers and consumers in the private and public spheres - attribute value because of their inherent usefulness in the areas of production and consumption...
 Resources in nature are quantitatively scarce, which means that each individual economic subject, as well as each individual society, must necessarily come up with a plan for their utilization in the most rational way possible, following the logic dictated by the "principle of economizing." - 346, Compendium of the Social Doctrine of the Church